 According to the

 The appearance of basal cell carcinoma can vary among individuals.
-However, this cancer
+However, this cancer can present as:

 - an open sore that remains open for weeks